The basics of the Finnish Language are fascinating for two reasons.

 My Free Finnish Online Class

 Start learning Finnish with my completely free Finnish class, Spark Your Finnish.
-With this free course, you will take steps to learning conversational Finnish and how actual Finns talk (not that complicated textbook stuff).
+With this free course, you will take steps to learn conversational Finnish and how actual Finns talk (not that complicated textbook stuff).

-Spark Your Finnish is the ultimate free, go-to resource for busy Finland lovers who want to learn easy methods of saying Finnish words.
 After taking this class, you’ll know how to say any Finnish word and see why Finnish isn’t as difficult as they say. *Hint hint* Finnish has a phonetic alphabet, so every letter you see you will learn how to pronounce confidently no matter how complicated the word looks.

-There are over 6000 students already in my courses.
+There are over 18 200 students already in my courses.
 By starting my free course, you’ll also gain helpful emails filled with free advice too.
+Enroll here in my FREE Finnish class – Spark Your Finnish.

 Online Pronunciation Dictionary